giannadrego/Modeling-Earthquake-Damage/README.md

 the level of damage to buildings caused by the 2015 Gorkha earthquake in Nepal.

+The data was collected through surveys by Kathmandu Living Labs and the Central Bureau of Statistics, which works under the National Planning Commission Secretariat of Nepal.

 The target variable is damage_grade, which represents a level of damage to the building that was hit by the earthquake.
 There are 3 grades of the damage: